umrlastig/pegazus-ontology/README.md

 ## Structure of the repository
 ```
 ├── data                      <- RDF resources used to build the graph
-│   ├── address                   <- RDF resources for the specific case of addresses and streets
+│   ├── addresses                   <- RDF resources for the specific case of addresses and streets
 │   ├── cadaster                  <- RDF resources for the specific case of the plots from the Napoleonic land registry
 │
 ├── ontology                  <- PeGaZus Ontology